zenkimoto/bluecloud.extensions/README.md

 ```

 Use `albums` like you would any list of objects!

+Replace `SqliteConnection` with your database connection of choice.

 _**Note:** Model objects do not have to have a 1-1 match with database tables._